 European Union Methane Regulation: Verification & Reporting Protocol

-The draft protocol was developed by researchers affiliated with the Energy Emissions Modeling and Data Lab (EEMDL), which is one of several emissions-related programs at the UT Austin’s Center for Energy and Environmental Systems Analysis (CEESA).
+This protocol was developed by researchers affiliated with the Energy Emissions Modeling and Data Lab (EEMDL), which is one of several emissions-related programs at the UT Austin’s Center for Energy and Environmental Systems Analysis (CEESA).
 EEMDL is a joint research initiative of UT Austin, Colorado State University and the Colorado School of Mines.

-The University of Texas at Austin—drawing on extensive expertise in methane emissions measurement, OGMP alignment, and global energy supply chains—has developed draft protocols to fill this space.
+The University of Texas at Austin—drawing on extensive expertise in methane emissions measurement, OGMP alignment, and global energy supply chains—has developed protocols to fill this space.
 These protocols are designed to ensure clarity, consistency, credibility, and comparability in methane reporting and verification worldwide.

-We are creating two companion tools that work together:
+EEMDL-affiliated researchers at UT Austin have created two companion tools that work together:

 Verification Protocol – A step-by-step process for independent third-party verifiers, based on international assurance standards (ISO 14064-3, ISO 14065, ISO/IEC 17029) and EU precedents.